 For years Decca kept telling me I should use in my adult fiction some fabulous medieval material which had been brought to her attention by an evening-class tutor.
 I kept saying yes, yes, one day – until finally, even though she’d never previously written for publication, she went ahead and wrote it up herself in this short, idiosyncratic volume.
 It has been very well received, with a fine review in the Times Literary Supplement.
 I’m in awe of what she has achieved and heartily recommend the book to historians and non-historians alike.

-Advance news that along with Albert another new title of mine will be appearing in August 2020.
-A historical novel for younger readers The Girl Who Said No To The Nazis is going to be my first book for Pushkin Children’s.
-It has been a pleasure and a privilege to work on the true story of Sophie Scholl this year.
-Further details will soon appear in the blog.
+This new title of mine appeared in August 2020.
+A historical novel for younger readers The Girl Who Said No To The Nazis is my first book for Pushkin Children’s, in their new True Adventures series.
+It has been a pleasure and a privilege to work on the story of the incredibly brave Sophie Scholl.